smartcontractkit/havoc/README.md

 - Group CPU
 - Group memory
 - Group network partition
+- OpenAPI based HTTP experiments

 You can generate default chaos suite by [configuring](havoc.toml) havoc then set `dir` param and add your custom experiments, then run monkey to test your services

+### Why use it?
+#### Without Havoc your workflow is
+- Inspect full rendered deployment of your namespace
+- Figure out multiple groups of components you can select by various labels or annotations to form experiments
+- If some components are not selectable - ask DevOps guys to change the manifests
+- Create set of experiments for each chaos experiment type by hand or copy from other product chaos tests
+- Calculate permutations of different groups and calculate composite experiments (network partitioning, latency)
+- Create experiment for each API in every OpenAPI spec
+- Compose huge ChaosMesh Workflow YAML that fails without proper validation errors if group has no match or label is invalid
+- Run the load test, then manually run the chaos suite
+- Check experiment logs to debug with kubectl
+- Figure out which failures are caused by which experiments
+- If you have more than one project, use some templating make experiments work for other projects

+#### With Havoc
+- Have a simple labelling convention for your namespaces, fill 5 vars in `TOML` config
+- Run chaos testing with `havoc -c havoc.toml run ${namespace}`

 ### Install